Step-by-step Protocol for Using MicroSAM

 Click on Compute Embeddings.

-A new folder will be created for the output of each time frame.
+A new folder will be created containing the embeddings for the processed timepoint.

 Automatic Segmentation: